These venison fajitas bring a unique Caribbean twist to a classic Mexican dish. (Don’t have venison? Beef works just as well!)

 I was a bit surprised to find that the mango has its origins in Asian countries like India, Burma and the Philippines.
 I guess it is a bit of a western naivety that the Caribbean comes up first when I think of tropical regions.
 Realistically, the Caribbean is just a tiny portion of the area that is considered the Tropics, which is any country that finds itself in the warm region around the equator.
 (I should have listened better in geography class, because that is a lot of countries!)

 I guess that means we just had the door opened to a wealth of bright, tropical cuisines for us to explore this summer!

-- ½ lb beef steak, sliced into strips
+- ½ lb venison (or beef) steak, sliced into strips

 - 1 tsp butter